 Children model good and bad behaviour from significant adults in their lives.
-The relationship between adults and children in the School is friendly and supportive.
-The behaviour of the adult is a positive role model for the children.
+The relationship between adults and children int eh school is friendly, caring and supportive.
+The behaviour o the adult is a positive role model for the children.

 Adults should be aware of their own language both verbal and non-verbal.
-A calm, quiet approach is preferable in addressing children.
+A calm, quiet approach is required when addressing children.
 A tactical raising of the voice used very occasionally will be more effective in expressing displeasure.
-Sarcasm, humiliation and shouting are totally unacceptable and we do not use negative language such as 'naughty' to describe a child or their behaviour.
+Sarcasm, humiliation and shouting are totally unacceptable, and we do not use negative language such as 'naughty' to describe a child or their behaviour.

 Adults should be aware of their own body language and the messages it gives to children.
 They should encourage appropriate eye contact, whilst respecting cultural differences in this area.
-If there is a need to reprimand a child it should be done in an assertive not aggressive way.
-It is important that children are listened to respectfully and reasons given for the reprimand.
+If there is a need to reprimand a children it should be done in an assertive not aggressive way.
+It is important that children are listened to respectfully and reasons given to the reprimand.
 Children must know that it is their unacceptable behaviour that is being rejected not the children themselves.

-6.3.
-Discouraging unacceptable behaviour
+6.3 Discouraging unacceptable behaviour

 The judgement about a child's behaviour must be made according to the child's age and stage of development.
-A two year-old will have a very different response to a situation than a four-year-old and a number of factors may influence how a child behaves.
+A two year old will have a very different response to a situation than a four year old and a number of factors may influence how a child behaves.

-Different strategies may be used for uncharacteristic behaviours than for a consistent pattern of unwanted behaviours.
+Different strategies may be used to deal with uncharacteristic behaviours than for a consistent pattern of unwanted behaviours.
 Staff draw on a wealth of positive strategies for managing unwanted behaviours which are matched to children's needs, development levels and level of understanding.

-At all times, it is the behaviour, which is to be challenged and moderated rather than the child being blamed.
+At all times, it is the behaviour which is to be challenged and moderated rather than the child being blamed.
 Adults should take every opportunity to praise good behaviour.
 Children should know that there is always an opportunity to behave in a better way.
 They should be given a positive image of themselves by all adults.
-There is always a 'next time' when they can improve.
+There is always a 'next time' when they can improve how they behave.

-Adults should encourage children to project their thinking.....'What would happen if?'....and encourage a thinking process with questions like 'Why do you think I stopped you from doing that?'
+Adults should encourage to project their thinking ......
+'What would happen if.....?' and encourage a thinking process with questions like 'why do you think I stopped you from doing that?'